 9. Make the Bed & Declutter Surroundings

 Making your bed is a visual win.
-Then, tackle the top of your dresser — less clutter = calmer mornings.
+Tidy up the top of your dresser — less clutter = calmer mornings.

 🚿 Bathroom Refresh